Holiday pay for employers

-This News article is now over 6 months old and has been archived.
-For up to date information on this topic please contact us.
+Alert: This News article is now over a year old and may not now be relevant/correct.
+For up to date information on this topic please contact us by emailing firstname.lastname@example.org or calling us to discuss.

 Non-guaranteed overtime must be included in the calculation of holiday pay.
 An Employment Appeal Tribunal judgment has potentially major implications for employers in respect of both employees and workers by clarifying that: